 Senior post-holders, the Principal and Vice Principal, have always been paid on the school leadership scale, in line with decisions taken by the Remuneration Committee.
 Cost of Living rises have been in line with those applied nationally to that scale.
-There was no pay award in September 2012.
+There was a 1% pay award in September 2013.